nagasudhirpulla/taming_python/blog/skills/matplotlib_plot_styling.md

 '^k:'  # black triangle_up markers connected by a dotted line
 ```

-An example can be seen below
+An example of styling a plot using format string can be seen below
 ```python
 import matplotlib.pyplot as plt